- Conditions & treatments

 Available from HealthEd.

-The illness usually starts 10–12 days after you’ve been exposed.
-If you have measles, you’ll get:
+The illness usually starts 10–14 days after you’ve been exposed.
+If you have measles, you’ll get the following symptoms.

-A rash usually starts on the third-to-seventh day of the illness.
-This tends to start on the face, behind the ears, before moving over the head and down the body.
+- A blotchy rash which tends to start on your face, behind the ears, before moving over your head and down your body.
 The rash lasts for up to a week.

 Warning: Some of these photos are quite graphic.